alexander-bzikadze/missing-in-heyholn/obsidian/World/Characters & Factions/Borgin Silentstone.md

 > [!abstract]
-> At the "Pour Yourself" tavern, Borgin Silentstone, an old dwarf, remains untouched by a false hydra due to his deafness.
+> At the [[Pour Yourself]] tavern, Borgin Silentstone, an old dwarf, remains untouched by a false hydra due to his deafness.

 **Name:** Borgin Silentstone
 **Race:** Dwarf